cea-hpc/modules/doc/source/FAQ.rst

 How can I help?
 ^^^^^^^^^^^^^^^

 We can use help at various levels.
 The best way to contribute is to send in a patch file (see the FAQ on how to generate a patch file) with whatever fixes.
 The patch will be reviewed and tested.
-If you are a regular contributer then you'll likely be invited to become a developer and to have direct source access, and the fame, power, and prestige that all entails.
+If you are a regular contributor then you'll likely be invited to become a developer and to have direct source access, and the fame, power, and prestige that all entails.

 How do I download the source repository?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^